-- A Direct Competitor is one which offers the same product and services to the same target market as yours.
+- A Direct Competitor is one that offers the same product and services to the same target market as yours.

-- An Indirect Competitor is one who does not have the same products and services but they solve the same problem as your business does.
+- An Indirect Competitor is one who does not have the same products and services but solves the same problem as your business does.

 A replacement competitor offers a service that is wholly different from yours but has the potential to supersede your revenue stream by making your customers spend money on their products instead of what you’re offering.

 What are your competitors’ strengths and weaknesses?

 Evaluating your competitors’ strengths will allow you to instill the same in your own business, develop strategies to better them with your products and in case you cannot emulate them, then find means to sidestep them in the best way possible.